robinbb/blog/src/hugo/content/blog/tip-coaching-means-giving-less-advice.md

 If you lead a software team, then you probably deliver coaching for improving certain behaviours of your team members.

 In doing that, never give more than 3 pieces of advice.
-The advice should be constructive, never merely a critique.
+Your advice should be constructive, never merely a critique.
 Aim for giving only 1 piece of advice.

 This is because we human beings have a limited capacity for change.